North York writer and professor Wes Roberts has kept a secret from his family for more than six decades.

-“She said, ‘If it were me, I would want to find out’,” he recalled.
+“She said, ‘If it were me, I would want to find out,’” he recalled.
 “I couldn’t write it off.

 “It was not a lucid dream.
 It was not an out-of-body experience.
 It was not an illusion or a flight of fancy.
 I finally came to the conclusion that it has got to be this thing.”

-This thing is an alien abduction.
+That experience was an alien abduction.
 After connecting with hypnotherapist Lesley Mitchell-Clarke, through research he had done, Roberts discovered he had been visited by a brown-skinned extraterrestrial species several times, starting in childhood.

 Mitchell-Clarke works with experiencers that are referred to her by either MUFON’s Experiencer Research Program, helmed by Kathleen Marden, as well as the Foundation for Research into Extraterrestrial and Extraordinary Encounters and The Experiencer Support Association.